-'Global Thunder' at Offutt: StratCom conducts year's biggest nuke drill
+'Global Thunder' at Offutt: Stratcom conducts year's biggest nuke drill

 Nebraskans may not hear it, but there’s thunder coming from Offutt Air Force Base this week.

-U.S. Strategic Command is wrapping up Global Thunder 23, a training drill involving thousands of military personnel across the United States, including 2,500 military and civilian staff at StratCom’s Offutt headquarters.
+The U.S. Strategic Command is wrapping up Global Thunder 23, a training drill involving thousands of military personnel across the United States, including 2,500 military and civilian staff at Stratcom’s Offutt headquarters.

 People are also reading…